apjone/chukmon/README.md

 ![](screenshots/settings.png)

 # Docker
 I have created a `Dockerfile` and `docker-compose.yml` files for running the application within Docker.
-You can find them within this repo but I have not yet create docker repo account to upload over there.
+You can find them within this repo but I have not yet created a docker repo account to upload over there.

 # Install